Kaiutzi21/Tekken8Movesets/t8_YOSHIMITSURUGI/Documentary.md

 # Changenotes

-## ff3*
+## 1+4
-	- now recovers slightly faster and strong aerial tailspins
+	- now always launches on hit

-## placholder
+## uf+2
-	- placeholder
+	- adjusted the reaciton on hit, making the opponent no longer able to block followups

 # Tips & Tricks
 	- placeholder